Currently Recruiting For:

 To sign up for a role:

-- Click here to sign in, your username is your email which you used for TeamSnap registration and password will be the same as your login (please change it when you log in – for help, please use START GUIDE-top right corner of screen).
+- Click here to sign in, your username is your email which you used for TeamSnap registration and password is the SAME as your username (please change it when you log in – for help, please use START GUIDE-top right corner of screen).
 If you cannot login, please contact us at firstname.lastname@example.org

 - On the HOME page, there will be a list of Tasks where volunteers are needed